When you trust SocietyOne with your personal and credit related information, we know you expect us to protect it and keep it safe.

 Phone: 1300 363 992

 To the extent possible we choose to carry out all transactions by means of electronic communication in accordance with the Electronic Transactions Act 1999 (Cth) and any regulations.
 You consent to using electronic means to form, or agree, or agree to, or bind you to, legal obligations.
 Therefore, where you indicate through electronic means your agreement to, or acceptance of, terms and conditions, offers and other documents, you will be taken to have agreed to, or signed them.

 You agree that any where We are required, by law or otherwise, to provide you with any documentation you consent to the provision of that document electronically through the links on this website or any other means We choose to use.
-Paper documents may no longer be given to you and you must regularly check your email, Activity Feed, your Account, text messages and SocietyOne Website for the documents.
-You may withdraw your consent to the giving of documents by electronic communication at any time by emailing us at email@example.com.We suggest that you print a copy of the document, or file it electronically, for future reference.
+Paper documents may no longer be given to you and you must regularly check your email, your Account or text messages for the documents.

 To access SocietyOne's services you will also need to agree to receive notices, information and other disclosures in electronic form.
 We carry out all transactions by means of electronic communication in accordance with the Electronic Transactions Act 1999 (Cth) and any regulations.

 You also consent to receive notices, information and other disclosures in electronic form We choose to use. through the links on this website or any other means.

 The Site contains information and features that you can access and use, including borrowing and lending accounts and related services, monitoring your loans, participating in groups and any other features or content we may add in the future (the Services).